shirin-ermis/shirin-ermis.github.io/_posts/2023-03-18-Climate-and-Attention-Crisis.md

 [1] There is some discussion in the academy on the average attention span of a person with results ranging from mere seconds to 18 minutes.
 Estimates clearly depend on the measure of attention, who is being assessed and what they are paying attention to.

 [2] The Heartland Institute, a conservative think tank, is funded by the Koch brothers who are extremely influential climate denialists due to their company Koch Industries which works with petroleum and other chemicals.

+*Thank you to Sofia Della Sala for editing this piece.*